 What is Chloride Blood Test

 A chloride blood test determines how much chloride is present in the blood.
 Electrolytes include chloride.
 Electrolytes are electrically charged minerals that assist in managing the quantity of fluid in your body and the balance of acids and bases (pH balance).
-Chloride is frequently evaluated in conjunction with other electrolytes to diagnose or monitor illnesses such as kidney disease, heart failure, liver disease, and hypertension.

 Other names: Other names of this are CI, Serum chloride

-What is Chloride Blood Test used for?
+Why is the Chloride Blood Test Done?

 A chloride test is often administered as part of a normal blood screening to assess your overall health.
 It is also used to aid in diagnosing illnesses caused by an imbalance of acids or fluids in your body.